We have all been there…

 - Offers: The popular belief that trigger words like “offer”, “free”, “promo” etc. automatically triggers spam filters is not completely true.
 Don’t think twice before highlighting your offers from the get to.

-Whatever strategy you choose to build your subject line, just ensure that it is of optimum length – neither too short, nor too long.
+Whatever strategy you choose to build your subject line, just ensure that it is of optimum length – neither too short nor too long.
 Most email carriers offer only 50 characters to write your subject line.
 Make sure you use them wisely.

-Once you have successfully enticed your user to open the email, the next step is to generate interest – about your brand, product or service.
+Once you have successfully enticed your user to open the email, the next step is to generate interest – in your brand, product or service.
 You need to get the user hooked on to the information you are sharing and engage them, right in the first paragraph.
 You need to give them a solid reason to read your message further.
 Using one of the tricks like below can help to generate that kind of interest:

 - Tell a Story: Your users are likely to pay more attention when they relate emotionally to your messaging – and this is where storytelling helps.
 Stories create relatable moments across your message, generating interest to keep reading further.